Cyber-darkevil/Pass-Generator/Readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A Password Generator Python Script
+A Password(or word list) Generator Python Script
 By using the logic of Permutaion and combintions
 It can print all possible cases of the user given input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~